momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 1. Open entity tools by typing `devui_show entitytools` in console
     - You can bind this to a key for ease of access, `bind <key> "devui_show entitytools"` in console
-2. Open 'Boost Triggers' section and find the trigger you want to edit
+2. Open **Boost Triggers** section and find the trigger you want to edit

 {{<hint info>}}